nikkNizz/Drawish/README.md

 To save in jpg, ico, bmp, ppm, xbm or xpm format, choose the extension from the "format" box that appears.
 You can directly save the image to **PDF** from the "File->To PDF" menu.
 PDFs are saved in "<user>/Drawish_Data" or in home folder.
 For base64 format, see "Camera" chapter.
-You can set a **default folder** for the file picker: "Menu ->Default path for file picker".
+You can set a **default folder** for the file picker: "File ->Default path for file picker".

 #### Serialize
 From the "Edit->Serialize" menu a window opens from which you can choose operations to perform on all the images contained in a folder.